Inuyasha: Manga

-As of February 2010, Inuyasha had over 45 million copies in circulation.
-As of September 2020, the manga had over 50 million copies in circulation.
+By February 2010, Inuyasha had over 45 million copies in circulation.
+By September 2020, the manga had over 50 million copies in circulation.
 Individual volumes from Inuyasha have been popular in Japan, taking high places in rankings listing sales.
 In North America, the manga volumes have appeared various times in The New York Times and Diamond Comic Distributors top selling lists.
-Moreover, in 2005 Inuyasha was one of the most researched series according to Lycos.
+Moreover, Inuyasha was one of the most researched series in 2005 according to Lycos.

-Reviewing volume two for Ex.org, Eri Izawa wrote that Inuyasha combines many of Rumiko Takahashi's best elements; "fast paced action, interesting characters, deep doses of imaginative fantasy, a bit of horror, and those famous touches of Takahashi humor."
+Reviewing volume two for Ex.org, Eri Izawa wrote that Inuyasha combines many of Rumiko Takahashi's best elements; "fast-paced action, interesting characters, deep doses of imaginative fantasy, a bit of horror, and those famous touches of Takahashi humor."
 She also praised the "undeniably intelligent and observant" Kagome as refreshing.
-Izawa described the faults of the series as subtle and minor; feeling that the action sometimes seems to drag a little and that some of the characters are too familiar to those from Takahashi's previous works.
+Izawa described the faults of the series as subtle and minor, feeling that the action sometimes seems to drag a little and that some of the characters are too familiar to those from Takahashi's previous works.
 Rebecca Bundy began her review of volume 23 of Inuyasha for Anime News Network by claiming; "Twenty three volumes in and this series still packs a serious punch."
-She called its balance of action, conversation and "reflection" perfect, and noted it had plenty of character development for the main cast, sans Koga.
+She called its balance of action, conversation, and "reflection" perfect, and noted it had plenty of character development for the main cast, sans Koga.
 Bundy's sole complaint was that she felt the character designs had changed a modest amount since the beginning of the series.
 Even though they had not read Inuyasha since around volume six, Manga Life's Penny Kenny said they were able to jump right in with volume 52 thanks in part to the sense of familiarity provided by Takahashi "riffing on the same themes."
-Kenny stated that Takahashi's genius lies in her "endless improvisations on the standard elements" by adding new enemies and monsters she forces the heroes to up their game and grow as individuals.
+Kenny stated that Takahashi's genius lies in her "endless improvisations on the standard elements" by adding new enemies and monsters, which forces the heroes to up their game and grow as individuals.
 The reviewer described the art as having little background detail, with Takahashi instead focusing on the characters and their actions.
 Kenny also noted that, like all of the manga artist's works, the drama is heightened by levity, with each character having their own style of humor.